sonic-net/SONiC/doc/aaa/TACACS+ Design.md

     Verify TACACS+ user can't run command not in server side whitelist.
 ```

-- config aaa authorization with TACACS+ only and all  server not accessable:
+- config AAA authorization with TACACS+ only:
+    - when user login server are accessible.
+    - user run some command in whitelist and server are accessible.
+    - then all  server not accessible, and run some command
 ```
+    Verify when server are accessible, TACACS+ user can run command in server side whitelist.
-    Verify TACACS+ user can't run any command.
+    Verify when server are not accessible, TACACS+ user can't run any command.
 ```

-- config aaa authorization with TACACS+ only and some server not accessable:
+- config AAA authorization with TACACS+ only and some server not accessible:
 ```
     Verify TACACS+ user run command in server side whitelist:
         If command have local permission, user can run command.